 For a goal like leads, we automatically analyze three related metrics: converted clicks, converted click rate, and cost per converted click.
 If any of these deviate more than 10% from the expected values based on six months of historical data, the account will be flagged with a red dot to draw attention to it.

 Once you see that an account is not performing well, the next step is to investigate why.
 This can also be quite time-consuming so we tried to simplify this too with a new Data Insight called “Ask Optmyzr”.
 When you start with this tool you can ask a question about why key metric is either up or down for a certain date range:

 Then we pull several reports in the background and present the results in an easy-to-read manner like with a cause tree:

 The concept of this tool is that every metric depends on other underlying metrics and rather than randomly hunting in your account for things that are different we show potential causality.
-For example, if clicks are down like in the example above, we highlight that fact in red and we show the underlying related metrics: impressions and CTR.
-In this case CTR is not an issue (it’s green), so we look further down the tree to see that impressions are down because IS lost due to budget has increased dramatically.
-From this visualization we can quickly determine that raising the budget and taking a look at the conversion rate of the landing pages should help restore conversions to this account.
+For example, if clicks are down like in the example above, we highlight that fact in red and show the underlying related metrics: impressions and CTR.
+In this case, CTR is not an issue (it’s green), so we look further down the tree to see that impressions are down because IS lost due to budget has increased dramatically.
+From this visualization, we can quickly determine that raising the budget and taking a look at the conversion rate of the landing pages should help restore conversions to this account.